rocket-pool/RPIPs/tokenomics-explainers/001-why-rework.md

 Figure 1 below shows that many node operators simply opt out of topping off their RPL stake.

 Further, the metric used for the RPL reward threshold is "RPL staked as a percentage of borrowed ETH", which means there are two ways to requalify for rewards.
-Top up to increase stake, or exit minipools to reduce borrowed ETH.
+Top up to increase staked RPL, or exit minipools to reduce borrowed ETH.
 Some node operators have opted for the second option.

 <img src="../assets/tokenomics-explainers/001-figure-1.png" alt="Figure 1" width="1000px"></br>
 _Figure 1 - Rocket Pool Minipool Collateralization - [Source](https://harpocryptes.github.io/)_

-### The long-term fundamental value of RPL does not hold up

-Mostly due to the issues with the first two ideas, **Ideal 3** also fails.
+### RPL value will be less than what **Ideal 3** suggests

-If any large node (or many small nodes) decides to stop topping up its RPL, the fundamental value calculation breaks.
+Because some node operators are not topping off per **Ideal 2**, that means the fundamental value calculation in **Ideal 3** breaks.
 Eg, if at maturity the average collateral is 5% of borrowed ETH, then RPL’s value would be half the value of a situation that’s identical except the average collateral is 10% of borrowed ETH.
 As shown in the Figure 1 above, this effect is definitely present.

 ### rETH TVL is limited